mhbrickley/agile_certification/README.md

-# SAFe (Scaled Agile) Certification - Leading SAFe
+# SAFe (Scaled Agile Framework) Certification - Leading SAFe

 ### Thriving in the digital age with business agility